joshbegley/nyt-latest/README.md

-**After a Long Hiatus, Rihanna Returns on the Super Bowl Stage**\
+**After a Long Hiatus, a Pregnant Rihanna Returns on the Super Bowl Stage**\
-`Rihanna did not bring any other artists to the stage, preferring to frame the set as a celebration of her dominant pop career.`\
+`Rihanna did not bring any other artists to the stage, preferring to frame the set as a celebration of her dominant pop career.
+The performance also served as a pregnancy reveal.`\
 https://nytimes.com/2023/02/12/sports/football/rihanna-super-bowl-halftime-review.html?searchResultPosition=1

 **What is ‘He Gets Us’?**\